Could you spend 3 days in Vancouver BC?

 Along with different restaurants and shops, downtown Vancouver is always hosting different kinds of events, entertainment and other fun activities.

 If you’re spending your second day around downtown Vancouver, you should FlyOver Canada.
-FlyOver Canada is a stimulation ride located in the heart of downtown Vancouver where you will be given the opportunity to fly from coast to coast.
-From Quebec to British Columbia, this ride is not for the queasy-stomach but boy, is it fun!
+FlyOver Canada is a stimulating ride located in the heart of downtown Vancouver where you will be given the opportunity to fly from coast to coast.
+From Quebec to British Columbia, this ride is not for the queasy stomach but boy, is it fun!

 I rode the ride myself and I truly felt as if I was flying over Canada.

 Fun fact for you, Vancouver’s Chinatown is one of the largest Chinatowns in North America.
 Immerse yourself in the Chinese culture, indulge in their delicious, authentic food, and experience China without having to actually go to China.

 Vancouver’s Chinatown even offers a tranquil Chinese garden to get away from the hustle and bustle of the everyday life of the city.